Particular/docs.particular.net/samples/rabbitmq/native-integration/sample.md

 ## Code walk-through

-The sample consists of 2 console apps, a simple NServiceBus receiver and a native sender.
-These apps demonstrate how to have senders on other platforms send messages to NServiceBus endpoints.
+The sample consists of two endpoints, a simple NServiceBus receiver and a native sender.
+These endpoints demonstrate how to have senders on other platforms send messages to NServiceBus endpoints.
 While the .NET RabbitMQ client is used in this sample, the approach demonstrated can be used with any of the [official](https://www.rabbitmq.com/download.html) or [community](https://www.rabbitmq.com/devtools.html) native RabbitMQ client libraries.

 ### Putting the message in the correct queue

-When integrating native RabbitMQ senders with NServiceBus endpoints, the first thing required is to make sure the native senders are configured to put the messages in the queue where the endpoint is listening.
+When integrating native RabbitMQ senders with NServiceBus endpoints, the first thing required is to ensure that the native senders are configured to put the messages in the queue where the endpoint is listening.
 By default, NServiceBus endpoints will listen on a queue with the same name as the endpoint, so set the endpoint name using:

 snippet:ConfigureRabbitQueueName